rust-lang/rust-wiki-backup/Note-style-guide.md

 * ```found `true` in restricted position```

-Error messages should use the word "allowed", rather than synonyms like "permitted" or antonyms like "prohibited".

-Examples:

-* ```type parameters are not allowed on this type```

 Error messages should use the pattern "expected \`X\`, found \`Y\`".
 (Note: right now, we're inconsistent about this; most of the compiler uses "expected \`X\` but found \`Y\`".
 Still, we consistently use the backquotes and the words "expected" and "found", rather than, say, "expecting" and "got".

 * ```mismatched types: expected `u16`, found `u8` ```